 There's been a lot of talk going around in the blogosphere about Rich Pins.

 Rich Pins are pins on Pinterest that contain additional information about the pin.
-This information makes your pins more useful to other pinners.
+This info makes your pins more useful to other pinners.

 *This post contains affiliate links to products I recommend.